 Secondly, the private nature of these meetings means there’s little fear of what others might think (like in weekly meetings).
 It’s just a manager and the associate.

-One on ones are also a great place to address performance issues.
+1:1 meetings are also a great place to address performance issues.
 Once again, due to the frequent cadence, you can talk about performance without waiting for performance review season.
 It’s a great way to address things before they grow.

 If one on ones have a constant negative vibe to them, you’re doing them wrong.
 While you should be able to point out negative behavior and course-correct, these meetings are also a great time to say thank you for the extra effort an employee is putting in.
 Don’t forget to give praise – it’s something managers don’t do enough of.